 Scientists Say Astronomer Copernicus' Remains Found BBC - November 20, 2008

 Three years ago, archaeologists dug up a skull and partial remains of a man aged about 70, Copernicus' age when he died, near an altar at the cathedral.
-Jerzy Gassowski, the leader of the archaeologists' team, said forensic facial reconstruction of the skull found that it bore a striking resemblance to existing portraits of the father of modern astronomy.
+Forensic facial reconstruction of the skull found that it bore a striking resemblance to existing portraits of the father of modern astronomy.
 Scientists then matched the DNA from one of the skull's teeth and a femur bone with two strands of Copernicus' hair.
 The hair was found in a book once owned by the astronomer now kept in Sweden's Uppsala University.

 List of Astronomers Wikipedia